JamieBort/Portfolio-Website/administrative/Tasks.md

 3. In the `front_end_React_GraphQL_call_to_repo` branch, make a GraphQL call to my GitHub account.
 Have the response get rendered in the DOM.
 Successfully redeploy it to Render.

    a.
 First make a GraphQL call to my GitHub account.
+Follow this [Add GitHub Pinned Repositories to React & Next.js with the GitHub GraphQL API](https://www.youtube.com/watch?v=JUEw1yHJ8Ao) tutorial.

    b.
 Then populate the DOM with the response.